 - Do something!

 I spent my entire library career wallowing in Step 2.
-Open access, campus copyright, research data management, digital preservation—no matter what phenomenon my employer threw me at or I myself decided to tackle, the experience invariably boiled down to:
+Open access, campus copyright, research data management, digital preservation—no matter what phenomenon my employer threw at me or I myself decided to tackle, the experience invariably boiled down to:

 - Hire someone! or Form a committee! or Launch a website! or Marketing!

 This is certainly nothing I’m proud of.
 I’ve spent plenty of time in the three years since my library career ended ruminating on how I might have hauled myself out of the quicksand.
 Worse still, I was hardly the only librarian so stuck.
 If I had been, I could simply have learned from more profitable examples, or retreated into a corner wearing a dunce cap to lick my wounds with all my self-blame circuits engaged.
-I know from talking to colleagues and former students, though, that wallowing in Step 2 is the rule, not the exception, for novel academic library services, particularly those aimed at creating non-trivial change in the external environment.
+I know from talking to colleagues and former students, though, that wallowing in Step 2 is the rule, not the exception, for novel academic library services, particularly those aimed at creating nontrivial change in the external environment.

 Why is that?
 Can’t we do something about it?